Chvii/MacTickImprover/README.md

-# Example
+# Tick Improver
-An example greeter plugin
+A plugin that improves tick consistency on certain WIFI cards